Help from the United Way.

 - Volunteers are always needed for fund raisers, partners including Habitat for Humanity, community clinics, Family Stores and so many other groups.

-Financial assistance services
+Financial literacy services and budgeting

 Almost all Americans, regardless of their income, can use help on saving money as well as living within means.
 Or clients needs tips on saving for retirement, debt help, or budgeting.
 The United Way partners with national and local free credit counseling as well as community action agencies on these financial services.

 - Free income tax preparation and filing services from VITA.
+This is a free service from most United Way offices, and learn more on income tax help free.

 - Budgeting classes or workshops.